 Catalyst 4500-X Switches

-Cisco Catalyst 6500 Series and Cisco Catalyst 6800 Series switches are enterprise campus core platforms that share the field-proven DNA of the Cisco Catalyst 6500 family of products, which first appeared more than a dozen years ago and have been continually enhanced since then.
-Cisco Catalyst 6500 and Cisco Catalyst 6800 switches offer the same features and operational consistency, and the modular Catalyst 6807-XL accepts the Catalyst 6500 Series Supervisor Engine 2T and the associated family of compatible line cards and service modules.
-This backwards compatibility and program of continual enhancement preserves your infrastructure investment and permits you to upgrade your network backbone with little downtime or IT team training.
+Catalyst 6500 and Cisco Catalyst 6800 Series switches are campus backbone platforms that incorporate the field-proven technology of the Catalyst 6500 family of switches, which first appeared more than a decade ago and which have been steadily improved since then.
+Cisco Catalyst 6500 Series and Cisco Catalyst 6800 switches provide the same features and operation, and the modular Cisco Catalyst 6807-XL switch accepts the Cisco Catalyst 6500 Series Supervisor Engine 2T and the associated portfolio of compatible line cards and service modules.
+This backwards compatibility and commitment to continual enhancement preserves your IT expenditures and enables you to upgrade your network backbone with little business disruption or IT staff re-education.

-Catalyst 6500-E Series Switches
+Catalyst 6500-E Switches

 Cisco Catalyst 6800 Switches